Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_tsequence_4.md

 <div class='workings'>
 <div class='working'>

-The difference between the terms is decreasing by $4$.
-Hence, the rule of the above sequence would be:
+The next term is calculated by subtracting $4$ from the previous term.
+Hence, the rule would be $= 17 - 4n$
-$17 - 4n$

 </div>
 </div>